Marpessa Hennink

 Marpessa Hennink (born 12 July 1964) is a Dutch fashion model.
-She is best known for her work as a runway model, which earned her the moniker “The Catwalk Contessa”.
+One of the few models gaining recognition going by just her first name, she is best known for her distinguished walk and omnipresence as a runway model, which earned her the moniker “The Catwalk Contessa”.

 Early life

-Hennink was born in Amsterdam, Netherlands to a Dutch mother and a Dutch / Surinamese father of African ancestry.
+Hennink was born in Amsterdam, Netherlands to her Dutch mother and bi-racial Dutch / Surinamese father.

-From as young as the age of four, Hennink expressed an interest in fashion and began working as a model after she turned sixteen, having been discovered by a magazine editor in her native Amsterdam.
+From as young as the age of four, Marpessa expressed her interest in fashion and began working as a model after she turned sixteen, having been discovered by a magazine editor in her native Amsterdam.
 This happened despite being rejected, deemed “too exotic” by the Eileen Ford agency during a casting call.